 It is important to give your mind a break from time to time.
 If you have designers block and can’t think of any ideas, never try force it.

 Give your mind a break and let your brain focus on something else for a while.
 Read a book, watch a film, play a game, or take a power nap.
 Sometimes taking a step back releases a sudden outburst of inspiration.

 Jetline: Professional branding, graphic design, and printing services

 Your logo forms the foundation of your brand identity.
 It is a visual representation that encapsulates your business, becoming the graphic signifier of your company.

 When customers and potential customers come across your logo design, they should instantly recognise your business and service offerings.

-Designing a logo is not a simple process.
+Designing a logo is not a simply process.
 It takes strategy, testing, and a professional graphic designer.
-Logos are not just fonts and icons thrown together, they are the face of your business and need to be taken seriously.
+Logos are not just fonts and icons thrown together.
+They are the face of your business and must be taken seriously.

 Are you looking to create an effective and eye-catching logo for your brand?
 Contact our graphic design, print, and branding experts today!